 - The data chart (sorted by state)

-- States with the most charging points per vehicle
+- States with the most electric vehicles per public charger port

-- The best states for charging points per 1,000 EVs
+- The best states for public charging points based on mileage

-- So what are the best states to charge your EV?
+- What are the best states to charge your EV?

 - Charging infrastructure in the US looking forward